-Did you know there's a newer, post-coronavirus version of this post?
+Did you know there's a newer, post-covid version of this post?
 Find it here.

 It doesn't matter if you're developing your very first restaurant menu or you’re planning to update your current one – you need to have a strategy in place with both the food and beverages on offer.

 You're already on the right path if you’ve done a concept development plan concept development plan, you’re already on the right path.
 Your restaurant menu is there to give meaning to the overall guest experience while also delivering emotions and brand personality.
 These are the fundamentals of menu crafting and re-launch your cuisine with the help of guest blogger Doug Radkey.

 Here are a few tips to help you get started!

 Interested in how software can help you kick your restaurant into gear?
 Check out the 2021 Restaurant Software Guide from Store kit.